 - Sexual orientation

-Therefore, it is illegal to treat someone differently because of religion or belief, and someone’s lack of religion or belief.
+Therefore, it is illegal to treat someone less favourably because of their religious beliefs, or someone’s lack of religion or belief.

-There is no definitive list of religions or beliefs, but the Equality Act protects any organised religion, such as Christianity or Islam.
-One religion can’t be seen as more important than another, nor someone’s religion more important than someone’s lack of religion.
+There is no definitive list of religions or beliefs, but the Equality Act 2010 protects any organised religion, such as Christianity or Islam.
+It also protects individuals with no belief or religion.

-A philosophical belief must meet certain conditions, including being a substantial aspect of human life, worthy of respect in a democratic society and not conflicting with the fundamental rights of others
+A philosophical belief must meet certain conditions, including the beliefs being worthy of respect in a democratic society that does not conflict with the fundamental rights of others.

-However, someone who believes their race is superior to other’s and makes this known to employees of another race would not be protected.
-This is because it conflicts with the fundamental rights of others.
+However, someone who believes a certain religion is superior to other’s and makes this known to employees of another religious group is not likely to be protected.
+This claim is because it conflicts with the fundamental rights of others.

-Do employers have to allow time for prayer?
+Do employers legally have to allow time for prayer?

 Indirect discrimination and religion

-Indirect discrimination happens when an organisation has a particular policy or way of working that applies to everyone but which puts employees from a protected group at a disadvantage.
-An example of religious discrimination is:
+Indirect discrimination happens when an organisation has a particular policy or way of working that applies to everyone, but which puts employees from a protected group at a disadvantage.

-- Requiring employees to work on Sundays.
-This may disadvantage employees who go to Church.
+- Requiring employees to work on Sundays, which may disadvantage employees who practice their religion on this day, such as attend Church.

 Providing space for prayer

-Where an employee's religion requires the observance of particular prayer times during the working day, you should respect this if possible and taking such an action won’t impact on your business.
+Where an employee's particular religion may require the observance of prayer times during the working day, you should respect this if possible and you should respect this is possible in line with business needs.

 Can employees refuse to work Sundays?

 You cannot dismiss an employee or treat them unfairly if they use the Sunday opt-out law.
-You don’t need to offer them alternative days, and this can affect their salary if they are working less.
+You are also not required to offer them alternative days or make up the hours either.

 Examples of where different treatment because of religion is legal